Major Gift Launches LAF Honor Scholarship for Inclusive Community Design

 The first LAF Honor Scholarship for Inclusive Community Design will be awarded in 2019.
 Eligible applicants are landscape architecture students enrolled in an accredited graduate degree program at a university in the U.S. or Canada.
 Preference is given to candidates interested in pursuing a career in the non-profit or public sector.

-The new honor scholarship brings LAF's total scholarship offerings to over $75,000 available annually.
 The application deadline for all LAF scholarships is February 1 with awards made in the spring.
 Learn more about LAF scholarships here.